MarcBoule/MindMeldModular/README.md

 ![IM](res/img/RouteMaster.png)

-5-channel signal switchers for use with PatchMaster or standalone.
+The RouteMaster modules are designed to work with PatchMaster (although they can also be used standalone).
+RouteMasters are switches but they are selectable, not sequential.
+The are two mono RouteMasters, a 5 in 1 out switch and a 1 in 5 out switch, and two stereo versions of the same.
+RouteMasters enable you to route signals in your patch and control them using radio buttons on PatchMaster - you can use the RM 5>1 switch to select which VCO wave you want to pass through, or use the 1>5 switch to select which FX you want to route your signal to for example.
 Developed in collaboration with Omri Cohen.
 The PatchMaster video linked above shows how to set up RouteMaster to work with PatchMaster, by using the "Radio button trig" buttons of PatchMaster.